Kamalesh3112/Azure-configuration-infrastructure-file-using-terraform/README.md

 # Project note:
 - Note that between the terraform format files such as .hcl and .tf files, Either the format files are same.

+# Download link for terraform:
+- Redirect to this download page for terraform: https://developer.hashicorp.com/terraform/install